dianasgit/Graphs_Theory_Exercises_Python/README.md

 Eulerian Graph: A graph that contains an Eulerian cycle.
 Each vertex must have an even degree.

-Vertex Neighborhood: The set of vertices adjacent to a specific vertex.

 Shortest Path: The path with the smallest weight between two vertices in a weighted graph.

 Cyclic Graph: A graph that contains at least one cycle.